-The shamans knew the power of images and dance, these besides herbs where the main powers for transformation and healing.
+The shaman knew the power of images and dance, these besides herbs where the main invocations for transformation and healing.

-For me as an artists, therapist and poet, my most humble and profound tool is the image, it is a complete creative act, the opening to endless possibilities for change and renewal.
+For me as an artist, therapist and poet, my most humble and profound tool is the image, it is a complete creative act, the opening to endless possibilities for change and renewal.

 She stands between worlds